This post contains affiliate links. We may earn a small commission if you decide to make a purchase through these links, at no additional cost to you.

 Weeki Wachee is an enchanted spring where you can see live mermaids, take a trip on a river boat cruise, learn about Florida wildlife, and swim in the pristine waters at Buccaneer Bay.
 You can also embark on a paddling adventure down the pristine waterway of the Weeki Wachee River.
 Weeki Wachee Springs State Park is one of Florida’s most legendary and unique family destinations, entertaining audiences since 1947.https://weekiwachee.com/

 First things first, this is not your typical Florida State Park.
 Weeki Wachee Springs State Park is a little slice of Old Florida, mixed with a lot of tourists and crowds.

-This park can be a challenge to get into.
+This park is notoriously challenging to get into.
 On a summer weekend, you MUST arrive before park opening to get in before the park reaches capacity.
+We recommend arriving at least 45 minutes prior to the park opening.
 Even summer weekdays also often reach capacity before the afternoon.
 Note that once the park reaches capacity, admissions will stop for the remainder of the day.